Anna Crossley served in Afghanistan in 2012 as a Female Engagement Officer.

 But when I was invited inside a home I was always welcomed by Afghan women.
 It was a privilege to speak to them in their own language and experience their culture.

 Captain Crossley spent six months in Afghanistan in Forward Operating Base Oullette.
 This was her second time in the country.

 Deployed within the Upper Gereshk Valley Anna had the task of engaging with the local population in one of the most hostile districts of Helmand Province, Afghanistan.

-Anna puts on her body armour as she prepares to head out on patrol in the Upper Gereshk valley of Helmand Province.
-Whilst in Afghanistan this was the only way to access the homes of Afghan families known as compounds.
+Anna would put on her body armour to prepare to head out on patrol in the Upper Gereshk valley of Helmand Province.
+Whilst in Afghanistan, this was the only way to access the homes of Afghan families known as compounds.

 Washing clothes was limited to a bucket and hose pipe.

-Anna makes the most of the down time to train in the make shift gym.
+Anna made the most of the down time to train in the make shift gym.